broomburgo/Fun-iOS/content/post/lenses-and-prisms-in-swift-a-pragmatic-approach.md

 m_newModel.buttonState = initialState.buttonState
 ```

 The problem with this approach, which is of course the most basic one for `var` instances, is that we're not clearly representing the relationship between the `LoginPage` and its parts: we're directly accessing the properties of the model, and in the case of the username text we need to call 3-levels deep of properties (that is, `.credendials.usernameField.text`).
-It would be really useful if we had objects that *encapsulate* the access to properties at any level, for example if we were able to encapsulate the access to the username field text, that is, the *relationship* with the `LoginPage`, such that if something changes in the future for this chain of relationships, nothing is going to break in the place when we use the object to manipulate the property itself.
+It would be really useful if we had objects that *encapsulate* the access to properties at any level, for example if we were able to encapsulate the access to the username field text, that is, the *relationship* with the `LoginPage`, such that if something changes in the future for this chain of relationships, nothing is going to break in the place where we use the object to manipulate the property itself.

 A `Lens` does exactly this: *encapsulates* the relationship between a data structure and one of its parts.
 But for now we only defined lenses from a type to its direct properties.
 To represent with a lens something like `.credendials.usernameField.text` we need to **compose** lenses with matching `Part/Whole` parameters.
 What I mean is something like this: